 - Go slow.
 As you approach your first canine massage, remember that it may be a somewhat foreign concept to your pup.
 Go slowly at first, and chances are your dog will grow to look forward to this time with you.

 - Make sure your dog is enjoying it.
 While most dogs love massage, pay attention to any negative reactions and honor them.
 For example, some dogs don’t like their having their paws handled, in which case you could skip this part of the massage.

 - Don’t overstay your welcome.
 We all know when our dog has had enough.
 When you can see your pup is ready to get up and go, perhaps becoming restless or uncooperative, let them leave and ensure massage is always something they willingly look forward to.

 - Seek out a certified canine massage therapist for dogs with serious health issues.
 If your dog has a medical condition, be sure to ask your veterinarian if these techniques are safe to perform at home.
 If you’re looking to address any serious health problems in your pup, it’s best to seek out a certified canine massage therapist who will know how to best treat your dog.

-Canine massage not only provides numerous health and therapeutic benefits, it also makes your dog feel good!
-Start pampering your pup and you will have a happier, healthier and more balanced canine companion on your hands in no time.
+Canine massage not only provides numerous health and therapeutic benefits, but it also makes your dog feel good!
+Start pampering your pup and you will have a happier, healthier, and more balanced canine companion on your hands in no time.